Vyral/doug-leugers-recruiting/_posts/2022-02-10-how-to-engage-your-database.md

 Today we'll talk about how to engage your database and sphere of influence to get more business in 2022.

 Getting referrals from your sphere of influence is huge because those are people that already know you, like you, and trust you.
 The difference is between your sphere of influence and buyer or seller leads is that they’re registering on many different websites and are getting chased by other Realtors.
-You should have leads coming in from different sources, and you should be chasing them.**&nbsp; Working your sphere of influence will help maximize your business in 2022.**
+You should have leads coming in from different sources, and you should be chasing them.**&nbsp;Working your sphere of influence will help maximize your business in 2022.**

 We’ve put together an awesome script for you to use and engage your database periodically.
-It's really simple—it’s designed to not ask your sphere of influence for referral business, but rather let them know that you're thinking about them and that you care.
+It’s really simple—it’s not designed to ask your sphere of influence for referral business; instead, it lets them know that you’re thinking about them and that you care.
 Those two things tend to naturally spark conversations about real estate.&nbsp;

 {% include pullquote.html %}

-We recommend that you use this script on Facebook Messenger so you can see if they got your video and whether they watched it.
+We recommend that you use this script on Facebook Messenger so that you can see if they got your video and whether they watched it.
 Don't worry if you don't get a reply; the point is to just reach out and let them know you're thinking of them.
 Do that periodically but consistently.

 If you have any questions, visit our website and don’t hesitate to reach out to us by phone or email.
 We look forward to hearing from you.